 Brighten Restoration’s Lake Oswego water damage restoration service serves Lake Oswego and the surrounding cities.
 Our water damage restoration specialists are trained and certified to remove the water damage affecting your home.

-Brighten Restoration can take care of all your Lake Oswego water damage needs.
-When you run into water damage or mold in your home, Brighten Restoration should be your first call.
-Brighten Restoration is a family owned local business that will do all we can to bring light to your Lake Oswego water damage situation.
-Our Lake Oswego water damage restoration technicians have the know how and experience to get the job done quickly, thoroughly and right the first time.
-But, don't take our word for it, hear what our customers have to say.
+We can take care of all your water damage needs.
+When you run into water damage or mold in your home or business Brighten Restoration should be your first call.
+Brighten Restoration is a local family owned water damage restoration company that will do all we can to bring light to your water damage situation.
+Our Lake Oswego water damage cleanup technicians have the know how and experience to get the job done quickly, thoroughly and right the first time.
+Don’t take our word for it though, hear it from our customers.

+Water in the basement is a very serious flood damage situation and should be handled immediately.
 When your basement is flooded it may seem like it will cost an arm and a leg to pay for the repairs.
 Here at Brighten Restoration, we believe in doing great work with the Lake Oswego community for an affordable price.
-We accept all Insurances, and can help you file a claim so that your not alone.
+We accept all Insurances, and can help you file a claim so that you’re not alone.
 We also know that not all claims will be covered and sometimes there may be an Out-Of-Pocket expense to you.
 This is why all our inspections and estimates are free, and we are up front with everything we need to do before we begin work.
-Call us now if your basement or home is flooded and our technicians can begin work immediately.

 If the water is still leaking or spewing, the first thing you want to do is stop it from causing further damage.
 Teach everyone in the home or business where and how you can turn off the water.
 You can usually find the shutoff in the basement, on a hose bib outside, or near the street.